 There were action shots from the League Cup semi-final away leg at Huddersfield, won 3-1 by Arsenal to set up a Wembley appearance against Leeds in the final.
-We were also due to play Leeds in the FA Cup sixth round, having beaten Swansea Town (as they were then) in the fifth round.
 There is a superb picture of Peter Storey and Jim Furnell combining to keep out a Swansea shot in the FA Cup fourth round match.

 The size of the Man Utd players is interesting: Stiles and Fitzpatrick both 5 foot 6, Dunne 5 foot 6¾, Burns 5 foot 8, Best 5 foot 8½, Law and Aston 5 foot 9½ – they were a team of midgets!
 No mention of Bobby Charlton, who was on international duty.
 (Thanks to those who informed me of that in the comments!)

 There is mention of the 3,000 strong Man Utd supporters’ club in London – of course!
 That’s where all their fans come from, isn’t it?
 (Cue abuse from any Manc stumbling across this post.)